I had three Kinder classes one year with one of the classes being considered a Transitional Kinder combo. What does this mean?

 – For little kids, lay off the small watercolor pan paints that come in the trays.
 I like big, fat tempera cakes better.

-- For Heaven’s sake, do not fuss about paint colors mixing together in the palettes.
+– Do not fuss about paint colors mixing together in the palettes.
 It’s not the end of the world.
 There will always be kids who don’t clean their brushes well, will dip a blue-covered paint brush into a yellow tub of paint and not be aware of it.
 When kids get a bit older (end of Kinder and first grade) then you can start teaching paint manners.
 I do show some kids (the ones who get really upset with their paint partner for mixing paints) how to clean a dirty tempera cake with their brushes or even with a sponge.
 For the kid who can understand this, it is very empowering and it prevents lots of whining and tattling.

 – Use age-appropriate products/paints: Liquid watercolors dispensed in a baby food jar with a single brush in each color, tempera cakes, liquid tempera squeezed into plastic tubs with single paint brushes in each container, 76 lb sulphite/smooth construction paper, and no pencils.
 Instead use oil pastels for the drawing.
 Why?
 Read this.